 Listen and learn from your customers

 As the use of data becomes the norm, consumer expectations have shifted.
 Today, customers assume every engagement will be tailored to reflect what is known about them as individuals.
-Furnishing agents with a history of previous interactions with customers will help them better understand the nature of an issue and offer a more personalised service each and every time.
+Furnishing associates with a history of previous interactions with customers will help them better understand the nature of an issue and offer a more personalized service each and every time.

 Similarly, brands can draw directly on customer insights as a barometer to gauge the efficacy of their own processes.
 For example, using speech and text analytics software across calls can help to plot customer frustration or satisfaction.
 Interpreting this data allows brands to take informed steps to improve engagement – improving resolution rates and boosting satisfaction.